-For a room, a log cabin or a place in a lodge where you have a space to display a rustic vibe, your first choice should a Rustic Style Ceiling Fan.
+For a room, a log cabin, or a place in a lodge where you have a space to display a rustic vibe.
+Your first choice should be a Rustic Style Ceiling Fan.
 As the name indicates, the ceiling fans have inspirational design features that can remind anyone of the flora and fauna of the country side.
-They’re well designed, but possess a complicated rugged look to comply with the rural room décor.
-You’d find a lot of variety in terms of design and creativity.
+They’re well designed, but possess a complicated rugged look to support the rural room décor.
+You can find a lot of variety in terms of design and creativity.

-Kids’ world is beyond any logical limits, has limitless imagination and offers a huge room for creativity and fantasy.
-Your kid’s room may have a unique theme and only Kiddy Style Ceiling Fans, not ordinary fans, can integrate it in best possible way.
+Your kid’s room may have a unique theme that can only be complemented by a particular style of ceiling fan.
 These fans are available in a large variety of design, color and size, to keep up with your child’s imagination.
-These fans usually have bright and lively colors and are based on sports, cartoon characters or your kid’s favorite toy.
+These fans usually have bright and lively colors and are based on sports, cartoon characters, or a kid’s favorite toy.

 - Transitional Ceiling Fans

-If you want to show a mix of contemporary and traditional elements in your house, you’d definitely choose Transitional Ceiling Fans to give finishing touches to your rooms.
-As the name suggests, they’re sort of hybrid fans connecting the two separate worlds; less geometrical but smoother than contemporary fans, and one step forward from old-fashioned designs.
-Due to their flexible designs, you can install them in transitional-to-contemporary settings.
-Built-in light is a prominent feature of this particular style.
+If you want to show a mix of contemporary and traditional elements in your house, you may prefer a Transitional Ceiling Fan providing finishing touches to your rooms.
+As the name suggests, they are hybrid fans connecting two separate worlds; less geometrical than contemporary fans, and one step forward from old-fashioned designs.
+Due to their flexible design, you can install them in transitional-to-contemporary settings.
+A built-in light is a prominent feature of this particular style.

-In mild to hot climatic regions, ceiling fan is considered as a basic necessity, because it helps keep your cooling cost under control.
-The Ceiling fans can generate enough air to cool down the room temperature up to 4 degrees.
-Ceiling fans are available in a large variety of designs, shapes and sizes.
+In mild to hot climatic regions, a ceiling fan is a basic necessity, because it helps keep your cooling costs under control.
+The best ceiling fans can generate enough air flow to cool down the room temperature by up to 4 degrees.
+Ceiling fans are available in a large variety of designs, shapes, and sizes.
 That’s more than enough to confuse anyone.

-So, if you’re looking to replace your ceiling fan, or buy one for your workplace, you need to make sure it perfectly fits your requirements.
-Here are some tips to choose the best ceiling fans.
+So, if you’re looking to replace your ceiling fan, or buy one for your workplace, you need to make sure it fits your requirements.
+Here are some tips to choose the best ceiling fan.

 1. Energy Star Certification

-To minimize the cooling cost, ceiling fans with Energy Star certifications are worth searching for.
+To minimize the cooling cost, ceiling fans with Energy Star certifications are an important feature.
 Energy Star certification is awarded to those ceiling fans that meet energy efficiency requirements stipulated by the U.S Environmental Protection Agency.

 2. Choose appropriate size

-Size of a ceiling fan matters the most; otherwise, you’ll end up purchasing too small or too large fans.
-Consider the length of ceiling fan blades which start from 29 inches reaching up to 60 inches.
+The size of a ceiling fan matters the most; otherwise, you’ll end up purchasing something that does not fit the size or needs of your space.
+Consider that the length of ceiling fan blades start from 29 inches and reach up to 60 inches.

-First of all, you need to measure the dimensions of the room where ceiling fan should be installed.
-If you room is below or equal to 75 square feet, you can buy a small ceiling fan with 29 – 36 inches blades.
-If the room dimension falls between 76 sq feet and 144 sq. feet, the length of the blades should fall between 36 inches to 42 inches.
+First of all, you need to measure the dimensions of the room where the ceiling fan should be installed.
+If you room is below or equal to 75 square feet, you can buy a small ceiling fan with a 29 – 36 inch blade.
+If the room dimensions fall between 76 sq feet and 144 sq. feet, the length of the blades should be between 36 inches to 42 inches.

 3. Choose appropriate mounting system

-Before installing the ceiling fan, make sure it should mounted in the middle of the room, or at least 18 inches away from the wall.
-Similarly, the face of the fan should be at least 7 feet above the floor in order to avoid any accident.
+Before installing a ceiling fan, make sure it is mounted in the middle of the room, or at least 18 inches away from the wall.
+Additionally, the face of the fan should be at least 7 feet above the floor in order to avoid any accident.
 For optimal airflow, a height of 8 to 9 feet is recommended.

 Manufacturers recommend 4 different mounting positions.
 These are mentioned below:

-- Extended mount: You can get an extended mount for higher ceilings.
-Extended mount helps the ceiling fan achieve and maintain maximum airflow inside the room.
+- Extended mount: an extended mount is available for higher ceilings.
+An extended mount helps the ceiling fan achieve and maintain maximum airflow inside the room.
 They’re available in the range of 6 inches to 120 inches and are suitable for 9-20 feet ceilings.
-Keep in mind that any ceiling fan would deliver the best air flow if it hangs 8 to 9 feet above the ground.
+Keep in mind that a ceiling fan delivers the best air flow if it hangs 8 to 9 feet above the ground.

 - Sloped mount: for angled or vaulted ceilings, you need a sloped mount ceiling fan.
-Sloped mount systems are specifically designed to keep the fan-blades hang parallel to the ground.
+Sloped mount systems are specifically designed to keep the fan-blades hanging parallel to the ground.

-- Flush mount: for ceilings lower than 8 feet, you’re going to need flush mount system.
+- Flush mount: for ceilings lower than 8 feet, you’re going to need a flush mount system.
 The fan sits flush against the ceiling and maintains a safe distance of at least 7 feet from the ground.
-However, flush mounted ceiling fans may not deliver maximum airflow as they’re too close to the ceiling.
+However, flush mounted ceiling fans may not deliver maximum airflow as they’re a bit close to the ceiling.
 They’re also known as hugger or low-profile fans.

 4. Compare the CFM” orientation

 As mentioned before, CFM represents the airflow efficiency of the ceiling fan.
-Best ceiling fans are the ones that offer the airflow of more than 6,000 CFM (cubic feet per minute).
+The best ceiling fans are the ones that offer airflow of more than 6,000 CFM (cubic feet per minute).
 Also consider airflow efficiency labels.
-Airflow efficiency is the maximum airflow achieved by a ceiling fan at its maximum speed on the given amount of power.
+Airflow efficiency is the maximum airflow of a ceiling fan at its maximum speed for a given amount of power.
 The higher the airflow efficiency, the better it is in terms of cooling cost.

 5. Decide on the motor grade you need

 Ceiling fans are ranked and priced on the basis of motor rating.
 Ceiling fans with a motor rating of 5+ use DC motors and they’re available in the range of $400 and $1000 in the market.
-Three kinds of motor grades are offered by the manufacturers:
+Three kinds of motor grades are available from manufacturers:

-- Economy grade: the ceiling fan with economy motor grade is less expensive, and is recommended for 8-hour continuous usage on daily basis.
-Economy grade ceiling fans work best with low ceilings and they may create some wobbling and noise.
+- Economy grade: a ceiling fan with an economy motor grade is less expensive, and is recommended for 8-hour continuous usage on a daily basis.
+Economy grade ceiling fans work best with low ceilings, and they may create some wobbling and noise.

-- Medium grade: these ceiling fans can run 12 hours a day, have medium grade motor, and may prove to be adequate for your home.
-However, they have noise issue.
+- Medium grade: these ceiling fans can run 12 hours a day, have a medium grade motor, and may be the right fit for your home, but noise can be an issue.

 6. Pick your blades

-- Number of blades: while traditional ceiling fans have 3 blades, some transitional models consist 5 blades too.
-It’s obvious that the motor requires less power to rotate a 3-bladed fan compared to 5-bladed fan.
+- Number of blades: while traditional ceiling fans have 3 blades, some models can have up to 5 blades.
+Less power is necessary to rotate a 3-bladed fan as compared to a 5-bladed fan.
 On the other hand, 5-bladed fans are quieter and deliver higher airflow.